 Keep Your Brand Voice, Image & Tone Consistent

 It's important when building your brand that you keep your web persona consistent.
 That means writing with the same brand voice and keeping your image and tone the same.
 Ask yourself, "Is this post consistent with how 'Susie' (or however you identify your brand) would act or sound?
 This isn't being disingenuous; it's simply promoting the best (or at least the most professional) side of yourself.
 A consistent brand voice is important to allowing your followers to form a solid idea of what your brand represents and letting them feel like they know you.

 Niche Facebook groups can be an excellent way to connect with people who have the same professional interests as you.
 To use our professional chef example, joining a Facebook group for foodies and posting intelligent questions and comments is a good way to interact with potential customers without being overtly commercial.
 It's a way for them to get to know you and your philosophy of cooking before they hire you.
 While it's okay to occasionally link to your professional profile, it's best to let your words speak for themselves and let people who are interested in you click to view your Facebook pages instead.
 Interactions on niche Facebook groups can yield big results over time.

 Since Facebook groups can take up a lot of time, it's a good idea to start off joining one or two groups and then add more, if desired, when you get more comfortable posting comments and monitoring responses on the groups you already belong to.

 Building a solid personal brand is a good way to jumpstart your career after earning your degree.
 If you've been thinking about earning a degree online, Johnson & Wales University can help you succeed.
-To learn more about a degree in Digital Marketing and Social Media or one of many other degrees Johnson & Wales University’s College of Online Education offers, complete the Request Info form, call 855-JWU-1881, or email [email protected].
+To learn more about a degree in Digital Marketing and Social Media or one of many other degrees Johnson & Wales University offers, complete the Request Info form, call 855-JWU-1881, or email [email protected].